AnonymityDataRelease/PivotsCR/README.md

 ## Code
 **Step1:** Preparing cross-lingual entity linking data and the corresponding Knowledge Base.

+In this paper, we used the DBpedia 2016-10.
 We provided our code to download this knowledge base and extract its all entities (~6 million) for reference.
 E.g.,
 ```ruby
 bash download.sh		# download the used KB files
 python Gen_KB_entities.py 	# generate all entities in KB